cashapp/paparazzi/paparazzi/paparazzi-annotation/README.md

   MyView(title = "Hello Paparazzi, in multiple ways") }
 ```
-This style of composition can even be nested, if you desire.
+This style of composition can even be nested, if desired.

 Example:
 ```kotlin